-In Figure 6, a certain number of samples is read from the smart meter depending on the window size, and it is evaluated using the DL model for each iteration.
-The next iteration should be analyzed after a certain interval, which should be chosen to be as short as possible to instantly detect the appliance operation.
-In this article, the iterations are progressed with 60-s intervals.
+As shown in Fig. 6, a certain number of samples is read from the smart meter depending on the window size and it is evaluated using the DL model for each iteration.
+The next iteration should be analyzed after a certain interval, which should be chosen as short as possible to instantly detect the appliance operation.
+In this paper, the iterations are progressed with 60-second intervals.
 Another important parameter, window size, should be chosen wisely.
-Since the proposed model has a multilabel classification structure, only one window size should be selected for appliances with both long and short operating times.
-Considering that short-term appliances, such as microwaves (MWs) and TOs, operate for an average of 5-10 min and long-term appliances, such as DWs, operate for an average of 1 h, an average window size of 256 samples (approximately 20 min) that can be suitable for both types of appliances is determined for analysis.
+Since the proposed model has a multi-label classification structure, only one window size should be selected for both appliances with long and short operating time.
+Considering that short-term appliances such as microwaves and toasters operate for an average of 5-10 minutes, and long-term appliances such as dishwashers operate for an average of 1 hour, an average window size of 256 samples (approx. 20 minutes) that can be suitable for both types of appliances is determined for analysis.